quiltdata/quilt/docs/walkthrough/working-with-the-catalog.md

 ![Packages tab](../imgs/catalog_packages_tab.png)

-You can also browse the underlying S3 files using the "Bucket" tab.
+You can also browse the underlying S3 objects using the "Bucket" tab.

 ![Files tab](../imgs/catalog_bucket_tab.png)